Timing of Testicular Biopsy in Relation to Oocyte Retrieval and the Outcomes of Intracytoplasmic Sperm Injection. Academic Article uri icon

 abstract

-• PURPOSE: To evaluate microscopic testicular sperm extraction (micro-TESE) timing relative to oocyte retrieval on intracytoplasmic sperm injection (ICSI) outcome.
-MATERIALS AND METHODS: Couples with nonobstructive azoospermia (NOA) who underwent ICSI with freshly retrieved spermatozoa were analyzed based on whether micro-TESE was performed at least one day prior to oocyte retrieval (TESE-day-before group) or on the day of oocyte retrieval (TESE-day-of group).
+• PURPOSE: We evaluate microscopic (micro) testicular sperm extraction (TESE) timing relative to oocyte retrieval on intracytoplasmic sperm injection outcome.
+MATERIALS AND METHODS: Couples with nonobstructive azoospermia who underwent intracytoplasmic sperm injection with freshly retrieved spermatozoa were analyzed based on whether micro-TESE was performed at least 1 day prior to oocyte retrieval (TESE-day-before group) or on the day of oocyte retrieval (TESE-day-of group).
 Embryology and clinical outcomes were compared.
-RESULTS: The percentage of patients who underwent a successful testicular sperm retrieval was significantly lower in the TESE-day-before cohort (62%) than in the TESE-day-of cohort (69%).
-(OR 1.4.
-95% CI [1.1, 1.7], P < .001).
-The fertilization rate was also found to be significantly lower in the TESE-day-before group (45%) than in the TESE-day-of group (53%) (OR 1.4.
-95% CI [1.2, 1.7], P = .01).
-Although the association between the cleavage rate and TESE timing was not statistically significant, the implantation rate was found to significantly higher in the day before cohort (28%) than in the day of cohort (22%) (OR 0.7.
-95% CI [0.6, 0.9], P = .01).
+RESULTS: The percentage of patients who underwent a successful testicular sperm retrieval was significantly lower in the TESE-day-before cohort (62%) than in the TESE-day-of cohort (69%; odds ratio [OR] 1.4, 95% CI [1.1, 1.7], P < .001).
+The fertilization rate was also found to be significantly lower in the TESE-day-before group (45%) than in the TESE-day-of group (53%; OR 1.4, 95% CI [1.2, 1.7], P = .01).
+Although the association between the cleavage rate and TESE timing was not statistically significant, the implantation rate was found to be significantly higher in the day-before cohort (28%) than in the day-of cohort (22%; OR 0.7, 95% CI [0.6, 0.9], P = .01).
 Nevertheless, it was found that the clinical pregnancy and delivery rates were not statistically significantly associated with the TESE timing.
-CONCLUSIONS: Although sperm retrieval and fertilization rates were lower in the TESE-day-before cohort, the two cohorts showed comparable embryologic and clinical outcomes.
+CONCLUSIONS: Although sperm retrieval and fertilization rates were lower in the TESE-day-before cohort, the 2 cohorts showed comparable embryologic and clinical outcomes.
 Micro-TESE can be performed before oocyte harvesting to provide physicians ample time to decide between cancelling oocyte retrieval or retrieving oocytes for cryopreservation.

 publication date